kabanero-io/collections/ci/tekton/README.md

 Use these steps to trigger a Tekton pipeline build of your collections repository.
-The pipeline will build the collections and deploy a `kabanero-index` container into your cluster.
-The `kabanero-index` container hosts the Kabanero collections index file and related assets.
+The pipeline will build the stacks and deploy a `kabanero-index` container into your cluster.
+The `kabanero-index` container hosts the stacks index file and related assets.

 1. Deploy build task and pipeline
     ```